gazedash/adb-go/README.md

 TODO:

+- [ ] One button to rule them all?

 - [ ] Ability to pass .pullignore from cmd OR

 - [ ] Implement per-device .pullignore based on device id